edent/SuperTinyIcons/README.md

 `Note:` if using the ```<svg>``` as the `src` for an ```<img>``` element, the `alt` attribute should still be used on the ```<img>``` element because the ARIA is not recognised in this context.

+CSS-Tricks has also an [article about accessible SVG icons](https://css-tricks.com/accessible-svgs/).

 ### Guidelines

 This is the standard guideline.
 Use this to help with sizing your icons and they will look good no matter what border radius is chosen.